Chapter G, Eligibility Budgets

 Note: Additional information for prior years is available in Appendix XXXVIII, Pickle Disregard Computation Worksheet.

-Note: To calculate the Pickle (ME-Pickle) disregard, use the multiplier for the date the person received the last Supplemental Security Income check, and multiply by the current Retirement, Survivors and Disability Insurance benefit amount.
-Round the result to the nearest dollar amount.
+To calculate the Pickle disregard, use the chart above to determine the appropriate multiplier based on the date the person last received a Supplemental Security Income check.
+Multiply the current Retirement, Survivors and Disability Insurance benefit amount by the multiplier and round the result to the nearest whole dollar.
 Subtract this disregard amount and all other available exclusions from the person's available income to determine the person's countable income.

-Reference: For calculating manual budgets, see step 5 in Section G-5100, Individual and Couple Noninstitutional Budgets, or use Appendix XXXVIII, Pickle Disregard Computation Worksheet.
+Note: For calculating manual budgets, refer to step 5 in Section G-5100, Individual and Couple Noninstitutional Budgets, or use Appendix XXXVIII, Pickle Disregard Computation Worksheet.

 G-4311 Pickle